-The habit of not going to work on the Black Friday after Thanksgiving really took off in the 1950’s, a time when the postwar United States was experiencing a period of pronounced economic growth and consumerism was the green shoots on which the people fed so ravenously.
+The habit of not going to work on Friday after Thanksgiving really took off in the 1950s, a time when the postwar United States was experiencing a period of pronounced economic growth, and where consumerism was the green shoots on which the people fed so ravenously.

 But it wasn’t until 1966 when the name Black Friday was thrown and stuck to the walls of the institution it has since become.
 And it came from the most unusual source.

-It is cited that the Philadelphia Police Department coined the phrase to describe the mayhem caused by traffic jams and excessive crowds flocking to the city’s downtown stores – who in turn had utilised this free Friday by means of offering huge discounts on Christmas gifts for the upcoming season.
-And so, Black Friday, the love-child of supply and demand, was born.
+It is cited that the Philadelphia Police Department coined the phrase to describe the mayhem caused by traffic jams and excessive crowds flocking to the city’s downtown stores – who in turn had utilized this free Friday by means of offering huge discounts on Christmas gifts for the upcoming season.
+And so, the Black Friday sales, the love-child of supply and demand, was born.

 Note: As a footnote to the above, you will also encounter many other explanations of how the term originated – please feel free to choose the one which you like best.

 Since Black Friday’s humble beginnings the bricks and mortar retailer’s gloves have come off and the rules have changed.
 No longer do consumers have to wait until the actual day itself to avail of huge discounts and spectacular Black Friday deals.
 Year after year the opening times of stores offering mega-savings have inched back in time; 8 am openings being replaced by 4 am openings, 4 am in turn replaced by a midnight opening, up to the point where stores now open at midnight on Thanksgiving itself, much to the delight of the weather-brazen crowds who have seen fit to set up tents and camp out for several days before kick-off and the calamitous rush to the barge, barge, barge and save, save, save.